pablodecm/phd_thesis/src/101_chapter_1.md

 as well as the conversion of formation of hadrons from any free parton due to colour confinement (see Section [-@sec:qcd_detail]).
-Additional processes that affect the collision outcome include secondary interaction between the protons, as well as the decays decays of unstable particles generated.
+Additional processes that affect the collision outcome include secondary interactions between the protons, as well as the decays for all unstable particles generated.
-An example of the typical complexity of the physical processes occurring as a result of a single high-energy proton-proton scattering are included in Figure [-@fig:event_shower].
+An example of the typical complexity of the physical processes occurring as a result of a single high-energy proton-proton scattering is provided in Figure [-@fig:event_shower].
-These and other subtle effects
+These and additional minor effects
 (e.g. colour reconnection) are accounted by *parton showering* (PS) programs, that take as the input the the generated particle outcome of the hard scattering and